lkocjannovomatic/SpacePoker/README.md

     ```
 2.  **Download the Language Model:**
     - Obtain the `Phi-3-mini-4k-instruct-q4.gguf` model.
 You can find quantized models on platforms like Hugging Face.
-    - Place the downloaded model file inside the `llms/` directory in the project root.
+    - Place the downloaded model file inside the `llms/` directory in the project root and rename it to llm.gguf.

 3.  **Run the project:**
     - Open the Godot Engine editor.